medusajs/medusa/docs/content/admin/quickstart.md

 ## Admin User Guide

-Medusa admin provides a lot of ecommerce features including managing RMA flows, store settings, products, orders, and much more.
+Medusa admin provides a lot of ecommerce features including managing Return Merchandise Authorization (RMA) flows, store settings, products, orders, and much more.

 You can learn more about Medusa admin and its features in the [User Guide](../user-guide/index.mdx).